Bitcoin Wallet—Which One Should You Choose Before Buying BTC in Switzerland?

 A mobile wallet is the best option for buying Bitcoin at a Bitcoin ATM, since it allows you to quickly display a QR code on your phone's screen.

-How to Set Up a Bitcoin Wallet, Step by Step?
+How to set up a Bitcoin wallet step by step

 - Choose a Bitcoin wallet